srcimon/screwbox/UNRELEASED-CHANGES.md

 - Fixed floating objects not floating when reaching out of fluid
 - Fixed issue with changing stroke width when rendering polygons
+- Used non approximate position for floating entities to avoid imprecision (#603)

 ### 🧽 Cleanup & refactoring